Vittek444/english-for-designers/case-study/index.md

 | Social features | Not solved | Sharing could extend the experience beyond the visit |
 | Visitor analytics | Not solved | Data could improve both UX and exhibitions |

 This is a strong base.
-But it is not a full system yet.

 ---